ybgskr12/Reforestation/README.md

-## Did you hear the one about the giant pickle?
-He was kind of a big dill.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.